OfficeDev/Office-IT-Pro-Deployment-Scripts/Setup-SCCMOfficeUpdates/README.md

 2. A operational SCCM environment.
 3. Office 2013 or Office 2016 is already installed on client machines.
 4. Office Auto Updates have been Disabled on the client machines preferably via Group Policy

-###**Terms:**

-1. *Version* - Office Monthly build version number e.g. "15.0.4727.1003" to which you wish to update.
-2. *Share* - A UNC path where the office update bits will be stored, this is where the target clients will pull the data to update
-3. *SiteId* - The 3 Letter Site ID, used to connect the SCCM PowerShell Session.

 ###**Files:**